longma1012/CV/README.md

-# My CV edited by using Typst.
+# My CV
+Edited by using Typst.
-# Can be used as template.
+It can be used as a template.